wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio2-imaging.rst

 The image will be transferred to the microSD card using a specialized writing utility, sometimes called a burner.
 Several utilities are listed below, but most tools that can write arbitrary images for booting a Raspberry Pi or similar dev boards will also produce a bootable SD card for roboRIO 2.0.

 Supported image files are named ``FRC_roboRIO2_VERSION.img.zip``.
 You can locate them by clicking the SD button in the roboRIO Imaging tool.
-Select the version that matches the version of the programming tools being used.
-A mismatch between tools and image may result in inconsistent library dependencies.
+It is generally best to use the latest version of the image.

 If using a non Windows OS you will need to copy this image file to that computer.